-- Video “Memories Matter” by Milton Guillen ’15 for the Anthropology of History and Memory (Fall 2012)
+- Milton Guillen ’15: “Memories Matter.”
+For the Anthropology of History and Memory (Fall 2012)

-- Emily Bierwirth ’s ’11 youtube video documentary about her flash mob.
+- Emily Bierwirth ’11: “The Flash Club.”
+A documentary about her flash mob.

 Websites and Blogs by Anthropology majors and alumni:

-- Laura Miller, ’11 made a website about local food.
+- Laura Miller ’11 developed a website about local food.

-- Blogging about her experiences studying abroad in Senegal, Hannah De Angelis (’12) reflects on the study abroad experience.
+- Hannah De Angelis ’12 reflects on her study abroad experience in Senegal.

-- Colby alumni, Jennifer Gemmell (Anthropology) ’12, and Duncan Hardock are blogging about teaching English in Georgia (Europe)
+- Jennifer Gemmell ’12, and Duncan Hardock blogged about teaching English in Georgia (Europe).